 Research

-Previously, as a technical staff at RIKEN, I support researchers with their technical needs such as resolving software issues, planning for data management, and renewing our lab website.
-I was also given the opportunity to start my own research together with interns and collaborators which I now continue as a postdoctoral research.
+At RIKEN, I support researchers with their technical needs such as resolving software issues, planning for data management, and renewing our lab website.
 When I was at Tokyo Tech after receiving my doctoral degree, I generally supported the research conducted by students in the research group I belong to.
-Additionally, I also work on my own research program and jumpstart research collaborations.
+I also work on my own research program and jumpstart research collaborations.
 The overarching themes of my research are described below.

 Can Humans Make Machines Moral?

-This research at RIKEN which is just getting started aims to investigate in which ways are generative AI, particularly large language models (LLMs), similar or different with humans.
+This research at RIKEN which is just getting started aims to investigate in which ways are generative AI, particularly large language models (LLMs), similar or different from humans.
 While I cannot say much about this at the moment, you can learn more about our plans in our OSF preregistration.
-I also encourage you to participate in our ongoing research here.

 Personalized Online Adaptive Learning System (POALS)